dedis/popstellar/README.md

 This package provides the structures for real world events.
 We use it when storing the different components internally.

 ### message
-This package provides structures corresponding to the messages that can be sent or received as defined in the jsonRPC package.
+This package provides structures corresponding to the serialized messages that can be sent or received as defined in the jsonRPC package.

 ### jsonRPC
 This package is not directly used by this backend version, but defines the messaging protocol used to on the websockets.